Skip to main content

 Cite as

 Dan O'Donnell (2021).
 Thinking about the CARE Principles in the Digital Humanities.
 Version 1.0.0.
-DARIAH-Campus.
-[Webinar recording]. https://campus.dariah.eu/id/8o5O8uYTyIY3XX0o1PEGj
+DARIAH Campus [Webinar recording]. https://campus.dariah.eu/resources/hosted/thinking-about-the-care-principles-in-the-digital-humanities

 Reuse conditions

-Resources hosted on DARIAH-Campus are subjects to the DARIAH-Campus Training Materials Reuse Charter
+Resources hosted on DARIAH-Campus are subjects to the DARIAH-Campus Training Materials Reuse Charter.

 Full metadata